FISCO-BCOS/web3sdk/README.md

 web3jsdk:  JAVA FISCO-BCOS API
 ==================================

-Web3sdk provide the java API for fisco-bcos node, the project fork from web3j of Ethereum and add  the corresponding modification according to the FISCO-BCOS characteristics.
+Web3sdk provides the java API for fisco-bcos nodes, the project forks from web3j of Ethereum and adds  the corresponding modification according to the FISCO-BCOS characteristics.
-This allows you to work with the  FISCO-BCOS blockchain, without the additional overhead of having to write your own integration code for the platform.
+This allows you to work with the  FISCO-BCOS blockchain, without  additional overhead of having to write your own integration code for the platform.

 ![sdk.png](./images/sdk.png)
 Features